s-bari-9/ytdlp-turbo/README.md

 # ytdlp-turbo

-`ytdlp-turbo` is a command-line tool for downloading videos and playlists.
+`ytdlp-turbo` is a command-line tool for downloading videos and multithreading the download of playlists.

 ## Features